Find Trade Colleges

 Learn more about the most popular schools below:

 There are 1,520 students at Vermont Tech in total, 1,516 of which are undergraduates, and of those, 829 are full-time.
-The school has a student-to-faculty ratio of 8 to 1.
+For undergraduates at Vermont Tech, the average graduation time is 4.6 years.

 The school doesn’t accept everyone who applies - it has an acceptance rate of 64%.
 Around 31% of accepted students are men, and 69% are women.

-The total student population at Community College of Vermont is 5,102, which includes 812 full-time undergraduates.
+There are 812 full-time undergraduates at CCV, and 5,102 students altogether.
 The school has a student-to-faculty ratio of 15 to 1.

-Roughly 14% of students at CCV take out loans to pay for college.
-The average amount of student loans is $4,687 a year.
+14% of CCV students take out loans to afford college costs.
+The typical student loan amount is $4,687 a year.
 CCV has a 2.9% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 There are 111 students at O’Briens Aveda Institute in total, 111 are full-time undergraduates.
 The school has a student-to-faculty ratio of 16 to 1.